-To become effective, a formal pledge of a receivable (including guarantees) requires the execution of a pledge agreement and the notification of the debtor.
+To become effective, a formal pledge of a receivable (including guarantees) requires the execution of a pledge agreement and notification of the obligor.
 A security assignment, which results in the transfer of legal ownership of the receivables concerned, subject to the assignee's undertaking to foreclose only upon a default and to re-assign the receivables to the assignor upon the performance in full of the secured obligations, becomes effective on the basis of the same requirements as described above in respect of assignments of receivables generally.
-Accordingly, a security assignment does not require notification of the debtor.
-(However, failure to notify results in the debtor retaining set-off rights and other defences as described in question 4.4 above.)
+Accordingly, a security assignment generally does not require notification of the obligor.
+(However, failure to notify results in the obligor retaining set-off rights and other defences as described in question 4.4 above.)
 Due to the fact that assignors frequently seek to avoid such notification, security assignments are far more common than formal pledges of receivables.
-Exceptions to this rule apply where the notification of the debtor is not an issue, including in respect of inter-company receivables and bank accounts.
+Exceptions to this rule apply where the notification of the obligor is not an issue, including in respect of inter-company receivables and bank accounts.
 There have been a few German securitisation transactions that have relied on pledges of receivables, but this continues to be a very uncommon form of security in Germany.

 Security over inventory and other movable assets is usually granted in the form of a security transfer because a formal pledge would require the pledgee to obtain actual possession of the assets, whereas indirect possession is sufficient for a security transfer.
-For security over the types of instruments described in question 4.3.
+For security over the types of instruments described in question 4.3 please see question 4.3.
 The additional requirements described therein generally also apply to the grant of security over such types of instruments.

-See also question 4.11 above.
+See also question 4.10 above.

 5.4 Recognition.
-If the purchaser grants a security interest in the receivables under the laws of the purchaser's country or a third country, and that security interest is valid and perfected under the laws of that other country, will it be treated as valid and perfected in your country?
+If the purchaser grants a security interest in the receivables under the laws of the purchaser's country or a third country, and that security interest is valid and perfected under the laws of that other country, will it be treated as valid and perfected in Germany or must additional steps be taken in Germany?